This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Here's my honest take: best supplements for brain health aren't replacements for good nutrition, but they're increasingly necessary in our modern world.
 Several factors make supplementation valuable for brain longevity:

-• Nutrient Depletion in Foods Modern agricultural practices have reduced nutrient density in many foods.
+• Nutrient Depletion in Foods: Modern agricultural practices have reduced nutrient density in many foods.
 Soil depletion means vegetables contain fewer minerals than they did 50 years ago.

-• Increased Cognitive Demands We process more information daily than any generation before us.
+• Increased Cognitive Demands: We process more information daily than any generation before us.
 Our brains face unprecedented challenges from digital overload, multitasking, and chronic stress.
 These demands increase our nutrient needs.

-• Absorption Issues As we age, nutrient absorption decreases.
+• Absorption Issues: As we age, nutrient absorption decreases.
 Stress, medications, and digestive issues further impair our ability to extract nutrients from food.

 What Diet Mistakes Harm Cognitive Health?